About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 12.3 The General Assembly may decide to remove a director.
 Such decision requires a two-thirds majority of the votes of the Members present or represented.

-12.4 The Board elects a Chairman amongst the directors that do not qualify for academic or research membership of the Institute and a Vice-Chairman who qualifies for academic or research membership.
+12.4 The Board elects a Chair amongst the directors that do not qualify for academic or research membership of the Institute and a Vice-Chair who qualifies for academic or research membership, or vice versa.

-12.5 The Chairman, the Vice-Chairman or two Directors convene meetings of the Board.
+12.5 The Chair, the Vice-Chair or two Directors convene meetings of the Board.
 Save in an emergency, notice of meetings shall be served at least 15 calendar days in advance.

 12.6 Board meetings may be held both physically and by online telecommunication.
 If a board meeting is held by online telecommunications, directors shall have received timely information enabling them to express a fully considered opinion on the items on the agenda.
 Items voted on during an online telecommunications meeting shall be recalled and confirmed at the next following physical meeting.
 Nevertheless, absence of such confirmation shall not invalidate the decisions taken.